Welcome to your new home!

 The obligation to pay a monthly common element fee, sometimes called a "condo fee," is required of every owner.
 The amount is determined by the board during the prior year's budget process.
 Virtually all board members want the lowest dues possible, and there are rarely ever any excess funds.
 In fact, the opposite is often true.
 It's very important for the corporation that you take your responsibility to pay the fees very seriously.

 There are multiple ways to pay.
-Billing statements are available on the Imperial Clarity web-portal or can be requested by e-mail or phone.
-You can pay by check or automatic withdrawal, and soon by credit card.
+Billing statements are available on the Imperial Properties resident web-portal or can be requested by e-mail or phone.
+You can pay by cheque or automatic withdrawal, and by credit card via Plastiq.
 Please note that most credit card companies charge a fee to pay in this way.

 What do my monthly dues cover?